 Based around the theme of various historical movements in art, artists throughout history and the work they created, this course is a weekly hands-on virtual art studio.
 Students discover how historical, political, geographical, social, and religious events shape each culture’s art and influence and inspire artists.
 Throughout the course of the year, students learn to think like artists and create in the style of numerous master artists and the art movements they are associated with, gaining insight into the ways artists are inspired and the reasons they choose specific media to realize their artistic ideas.
 Through both exploring a chronological/historical approach to art and creating their own masterpieces using a variety of media and techniques, students develop their creative and expressive abilities, knowledge of art history movements, capabilities to make aesthetic judgments, and an ability to make visual connections across subject areas.

 This one-of-a-kind class features weekly live explorations in aesthetics, production, art criticism, and art history, as well as engages students in creative problem-solving through a variety of contemporary and traditional art-making processes in a very non-traditional studio experience.
 While each live class time provides step-by-step project instruction, there is still plenty of room for innovative creative thinking, self-expression, problem solving, and experimenting with different techniques and media within their creative work.
 Other than a weekly sketchbook challenge, no project homework will be given for outside of our live class session.
+However, since everyone works at a different pace, some projects may need to be completed outside of class time.
 Some projects may take several weeks to complete, and students are asked to submit photos of their completed work for personalized feedback and to share with the class in a virtual gallery.